Home

 The size and stage of the company seeking financing is an essential criterion.
 It certainly allows the company manager to make a better choice of financing, but above all it has the effect of eliminating certain harmful options.

-The choice of available financing is therefore sometimes more limited depending on the size of the company.
-For example, access to credit is very complicated for financing start-ups with no convincing track record.
+As a result, the choice of available financing is sometimes more limited, depending on the size of the company.
+For example, access to credit is very complicated for start-ups with no convincing track record.
+Commercial paper is also mainly granted to large companies whose reputation and results are already established.

 Another example: grants or crowdfunding are proving to be inadequate or even insufficient for large structures.